 It’s estimated that over one million people from across the globe move to the US to live and work annually, so America tops the charts for the most popular destination for emigration.

 Australian property values have been growing for some time and the economy as a whole has performed well since the financial crisis, where they, unlike many other countries, avoided a recession.
 Sales of new homes in Australia grew in 2016 and 2017 and lending to new home buyers was up.
-Victoria was the top of the list for building new houses, followed by New South Wales.
+Victoria was at the top of the list for building new houses, followed by New South Wales.
 Western Australia was next on the list, although both Western and Southern Australia are facing challenging economic and property market conditions.
 Queensland is also seeing an improvement and its market is showing signs of recovery.

 Sydney and Melbourne are the most popular cities for property buyers, with properties selling fast and rising property prices making them stand out above other Australian cities.
 Properties here tend to reach their listing price with ease, sometimes selling for over that value, as there is significant demand for properties in these cities and limited supply.